“In the absence of data, you’ll make up a story”

 - Read about Gill’s first encounter with Brené Brown.

 - Read about her encounter with Liz Gilbert’s courage to bring forth the jewels.

 - Need expert guidance to change your habits and live a healthier life?
-Gill Stannard is a naturopath with more than 26 years of clinical experience, helping people like you feel better.
+Gill Stannard is a naturopath and mentor with more than 26 years of clinical experience, helping people like you feel better.
 Work with Gill from anywhere in the world (please note: when booking your online naturopathic consultation – prices are in Australian dollars and use the Sydney timezone).

 *Brown attributes the concept of The Shitty First Draft to Anne Lamott.